pchanial/python-for-data-scientists/source/ndarray.rst

 Dense linear algebra
 --------------------

-Although an array can be viewed as a ``matrix``, for which the ``*`` sign corrisponds to the matrix multiplications, it is seldom the case in practice, the reason being that it is more frequent to deal with arrays of dimensions larger than two.
+Although a specific class (``matrix``) does exist to facilitate matrix handling (the signs ``*`` and ``**`` have been redefined to mean matrix multiplication and power), it is seldom used in practice, the reason being that it is more frequent to deal with arrays of dimensions larger than two.

+In the NumPy name space:

+:dot:             Vector-vector, matrix-vector or matrix-matrix dot product
+:tensordor:       Compute tensor dot product along specified axes
+:einsum:          Evaluates the Einstein summation convention on the operands

 The NumPy package ``linalg`` has the following functions:

 :norm:            Vector or matrix norm